NsccTruroIT/OSYS1200/7-Perfomance_and_Recovery/index.md

 # Lab 7 – Performance and Recovery!

+> - Administrator privileges required for Activities 3, 4, 5, and 8.
+> - Ensure at least 5 GB free disk space for Activity 6 (File History).
+> - Do NOT perform Activity 8 (System Reset) on personal machines.

 ## Activity 1 – Task Manager

 1. If necessary, start your computer and sign in.